what causes swim bladder disease in angelfish?

 • Have a bloated belly, curved back, or other unusual bulges in its abdomen.

 Angelfish that are in critical condition may also appear lethargic.
-After all, it’s exhausting to fight against your own balance, or it may be dying, which will sap it of all energy.
+After all, fighting against your balance is exhausting.
+Also, it may be dying, which will further sap its energy.

 Why Is My Fish Swimming Vertically Head Up?

-Your diseased fish may also begin swimming straight up-and-down.
-Before the full disorder sets in, the swim bladder will only be partially damaged.
+Your diseased fish may also begin swimming straight up and down.
+Before the disorder sets in, the swim bladder will only be partially damaged.
 It will do a half-good, half-bad job of keeping your fish upright, which may cause the fish to:

 If you don’t notice any other symptoms, check your filter.
-Sometimes, a filter’s output is too hard, making it difficult for the fish to swim properly.
+Sometimes, a filter’s output is too hard, making it difficult for the fish to swim correctly.
 Angelfish need a gentle current.

 angelfish swim bladder treatment